Private Lesson Staff

 817-575-7471

 Dr. Shaffer is the Tuba and Euphonium Instructor for the J.J.
 Pearce and Lake Highlands band clusters in Richardson ISD.
 He is a graduate of Texas Christian University (BME), University of California Los Angeles (MM), and Texas Tech University (DMA) and has taught private lessons since 2014.
-Dr. Shaffer currently performs with the Lone Star Wind Orchestra, for which he is also a member of the Board of Trustees.
+Dr. Shaffer currently performs with the Lone Star Wind Orchestra.

 His students have won numerous accolades, including placement into TMEA All-State Bands and Orchestras, All-Region Bands, and World Class drum corps.
-In his spare time, Dr. Shaffer enjoys games of all kinds, reading, and running.
-He lives in Carrollton with his wife, Rose, and cat, Patches.
+In his spare time, Dr. Shaffer enjoys video games, reading, and running.
+He lives in Euless with his wife, Rose, and cat, Patches.

 Percussion